How to Market Your Business in Bradenton, FL (2026 Guide)

 A Discover Bradenton featured events spotlight article highlighting a locally-owned Manatee County event

 Discover Bradenton tracks dozens of community events each year across Manatee County, from the Bradenton Area River Regatta and BAMFest to farmers markets and neighborhood festivals.
-Event presence builds name recognition that advertising alone can't replicate.
+Event presence builds name recognition that no amount of online advertising fully replicates.

 Ways to participate: